-Bright, high-ceiling office spaces are available for rent in the residential buildings of the Luther Quarter.
-The five different office spaces suitable for rent are located on the first and fourth floor.
+Bright office spaces with tall windows are for rent in the residential buildings of the Lutheri complex.
+The three different office spaces are located on the first and fourth floor.

 Partitioned on several levels.
 Office spaces are planned through two storeys.
 The spaces of the first and second floor are split into two different intermediate levels.
 Entrances are located on the ground floor, as well as the first floor.
 A staircase inside the building can be used for moving between different floors of the office spaces.
 In the plan, each office space has a reception area, working area with a meeting room, and a lavatory.
 There is also the option to install a kitchen corner.

 Natural materials.
 The following natural materials dominate in the interior design: limestone, veneer, concrete, glass and metal.
 A separate objective is to avoid synthetic and any other materials, which are characteristic to the offices constructed as “plaster boxes”.

 Solutions characteristic to a class A office.
 The building includes power, communication, and utility systems that meet the requirements of a class A office.
 Two separate ventilation units and underfloor water heating ensure a high-quality interior climate.